 The License is the Easy Part

 It is relatively easy to figure out how to get a concealed carry license in your state.
 (Or maybe you live in a state that doesn’t require you to get a license making it even easier.)
-You do some Googling to research how it works in your state.
+You do some Googling and maybe make a phone call or two.

-Once you know what your state requires, you know exactly what steps to take next.
+Once you know what your state requires, you know exactly what steps to take.
 It’s all laid out for you.
-Of course the requirements in some states are easier than in others.
-Still, the bridge to the license is already built.
+The requirements in some states are easier than in others, but the bridge to the license is already built.
 You just have to cross that bridge.

 More Women Are Becoming Concealed Carriers